hi-techno-barrio/Machine-vision/README.md

 5. The lines and the point of intersection are drawn on all camera images.
 6. All camera images are displayed.

+4 Cameras

+This implementation uses the same stereo block matching algorithm and line scanning approach as before, but with the addition of two more cameras.
+The program also calculates the 3D coordinates of the point of intersection of the four lines detected by the cameras, using a least-squares solution to the linear equation Ax = B, where A is a matrix containing the camera positions and B is a vector containing a point in the world space.
+Finally, the program draws the point of intersection on all four camera images and displays them in separate windows.